 - Society of Architectural Historians (US)

 Current projects include

-- "Sorting Time: Cultural Landscape, Uses of History, and German Modernism," Conference paper for annual conference of the Society of Architectural Historians (US): April, 2009
+- "Sorting Time: Cultural Landscape, Uses of History, and German Modernism," Annual conference of the Society of Architectural Historians (US): April, 2009.

-- "How Green was the Green Manifesto: Political Ambiguities in the Work of Leberecht Migge", Conference paper for annual conference of the Society of Architectural Historians (US): April, 2006.
+- "How Green was the Green Manifesto: Political Ambiguities in the Work of Leberecht Migge," Annual conference of the Society of Architectural Historians (US): April, 2006.

 |Module Code||Module Title||Information|